-Maximum number of contracted atomic orbitals.

-Maximum number of orbital rotations.
-MAXWOP infvar.h MXPST mxpdim.h The parameter MXPST is the largest allowed number of string types.
+MXCORB Maximum number of contracted atomic orbitals. maxorb.h MAXWOP infvar.h Maximum number of orbital rotations.
+MXPST mxpdim.h The parameter MXPST is the largest allowed number of string types.
 A string type is defined by a given number of electrons in RAS1 and RAS3.
 So for a normal CAS or FCI calculation there is only a single string type (all electrons in for example RAS2).
 The number of string types become large when one allows a large number of electrons in RAS3 and a large number of holes on RAS1.
 If the number of string types in a given calculation exceeds MXPST the program stops, and informs the user to raise MXPST.
 Maximum number of nuclear centers + point charges + ghost orbital centers.
-MXCENT mxcent.h Maximum angular momentum + 1 (l + 1) in basis set.
-MXQN maxaqn.h aovec.h
+MXCENT mxcent.h